Pitches

 Format: Reported Essay | Target Word Length: 6,000–9,000

-How hajj routes and port cities influenced batik motifs, colors, and techniques—trade as a vehicle for aesthetic transmission. - From Hand to Factory: The Moral Economy of Batik Today
+How hajj routes and port cities influenced batik motifs, colors, and techniques—trade as a vehicle for aesthetic transmission. - The Mosque, the Market, and the Batik Workshop

 Spatial proximity between religious, commercial, and domestic spaces in batik towns—and why that clustering wasn't accidental. - Batik as Resistance: Subtle Politics in Cloth